dwhiffing/fury/content/aar/nf/nf1_jr/body.md

 Another F-5 falls prey to the tail gun of an An-12.
 The exchange rate of F-16s to enemy fighters is not as favorable as we would like, but the Russians are taking a pounding.
-Then, suddenly, there are no more Russian fighters\!
+Then, suddenly, there are no more Russian fighters!
 My own jets have won the fight against the escorts and the transports are completely undefended.
 My remaining pilots show no mercy.
 The Russian pilots show courage, pressing ahead to try to deliver their paratroopers to the drop zone, but F-5s and F-16s flash into and out of their formation, littering the white tundra southeast of Banak with nearly fifty oily pyres, each marking the death or at least scattering of dozens of Soviet paratroopers.
 The drop on Banak has been defeated.